Duke Energy Solar Energy Rebate (Ends January 2023)

 Duke Energy currently offers a rebate program for customers of both Duke Energy Carolinas and Duke Energy Progress.
-Residential and commercial customers alike are eligible for the rebate.
-For the years of 2018 - 2022 Duke Energy has set aside a total of 20MW (megawatts) worth of rebates to be issued on a first come first serve bases.
+Residential, commercial and non-profit customers are eligible for the rebate.
+For the years of 2018 - 2022 Duke Energy has set aside a total of 20MW (megawatts) worth of rebates.
 To read the Duke Energy announcement Click Here.

 How Much Can I Save?

 The rebate is different for different customers.
 Below are the rates Duke Energy has provided:

 - Residential customers: 40 cents per watt or $4,000 rebate maximum